 These banners lining the entrance to the Eden Project are a good example of inclusive communication.
 Designed by the Sensory Trust, the simple, engaging narrative is shared through large, clear font and the pictures show a rich mix of people and activities.

 Adopting the principles of inclusive communication will ensure your information is as easy to use as possible.
-It is also important to include accessible information, which means producing materials in ways that meet specfic user needs, for example using Braille, Sign Language, Large Print and Widgit symbols.
+It is also important to include accessible information, which means producing materials in ways that meet specific user needs, for example using braille, Sign Language, Large Print and Widgit symbols.

 It is important to integrate these alternative formats into your overall communications work rather then treating them as separate channels.
 This will ensure that people with different communication needs can enjoy the experience together.